Saint-Zotique: Attractions

 The town is home to a popular beach which can accommodate as many as 10,000 people.
 Located on Lac Saint-François, nautical sports are among the region's most popular activities and the town also has a golf course.

-Local government
+Government

-Saint-Zotique forms part of the federal electoral district of Salaberry—Suroît and has been represented by Claude DeBellefeuille of the Bloc Québécois since 2019.
+Saint-Zotique forms part of the federal electoral district of Beauharnois—Salaberry—Soulanges—Huntingdon and has been represented by Claude DeBellefeuille of the Bloc Québécois since 2019.
 Provincially, Saint-Zotique is part of the Soulanges electoral district and is represented by Marilyne Picard of the Coalition Avenir Québec since 2018.